tadnemec/Log4FIX-J/README.md

 *WARNING:* The original program assumed that the first message in each session was from the user, and used that to determine which messages are being received and which are outgoing.
 I replaced this with an equally inelegant solution of searching the surrounding log message for the strings `Sending` or `Receiving`.
 (There is also support for the shorthand `SEND` and `RECV`.)
 If your log messages do not contain one of these two strings, this will not work.

+## Tests

+Tests don't currently work almost at all.
+Sorry about that.

 ## Sample Messages

 ~~There are a handful of sample messages located in the __src/test/resources/logs__ directory.~~ These won't work, unfortunately.